 - Don’t stop with traditional process and activity-based automation.
 Think of automation as anything where “a machine” can assist, so AI and machine learning for “heavy thinking” as well as heavy lifting – providing analysis and insight that goes way beyond human capabilities.

 The evolution of automation

-It would be remiss of me to write about automation without spending a little time on AI.
-For me, it’s the evolution of automation and extends letting the technology undertake the “heavy lifting” to also bring in “heavy thinking” too.
+For me, AI – and its use in intelligent automation – is the evolution of automation and extends letting the technology undertake the “heavy lifting” to also bring in “heavy thinking” too.

 The elephant in the room – concerns related to AI

 - AI is a job killer.
 Thankfully, in our 2019 Future of ITSM survey “Just 16% of (survey) respondents view the adoption of AI capabilities as a serious job killer in IT” and 44% think that there will be IT service desk job cuts but nothing dramatic.
 In many ways, template reductions have been a reality for IT service desk for many years now.
 From the constant need to reduce costs to the more recent all-in adoption of IT self-service capabilities.

 - Industry hype is painting an AI-assisted world that isn’t completely here yet.
 And while the eventual expectations of AI will be realized, some early technology adoptions will inevitably fall below the initial promises and expectations.
 Thus, a degree of realism is required.
 A new ITSM.tools survey looks at how intelligent automation has been added to ITSM tools and which common capabilities are being used already.

 - Overly focusing on the technology.
 Plus, if the technology is mismatched to business needs, then AI is as capable as any technology of delivering the wrong outcomes.